michelsalib/BCCExtraToolsBundle/README.markdown

 You now have the new command.
 You can use it as follows:

-- To extract the messages of your bundle and display them in the console:
+- To extract messages from your bundle and display in the console:

     `bcc:trans:update --dump-messages fr MyBundle`